Achievable logoAchievable logo

 Conducting system

-SA node is located in the upper part of the Crista Terminalis (runs from the SVC to the IVC) in the RA.
-The AV node is located in the interatrial system near the opening of the coronary sinus.
-Electrical impulses are carried from the SA node to the AV node, from there to the Bundle of His, which divides into right and left bundle branches for each ventricle, which ultimately branch out into multiple Purkinje fibres.
+The SA node is located in the upper part of the crista terminalis (which runs from the SVC to the IVC) in the right atrium.
+The AV node is located in the interatrial septum near the opening of the coronary sinus.

 Electric activity of heart